Style polygon layers

 Click No color No color to choose no outline color.
 The Outline transparency and Outline width settings become disabled.

-5. Click Outline transparency to set the transparency with the slider or entering values.
+5. Click Outline transparency to set the transparency using the slider or by entering values.

 6. Click Outline width to set the outline width using the slider or by entering values.